 By submitting your film to DCIFF you are agreeing to the following conditions:

 - I am authorized to submit this film to the Washington, DC Independent Film Festival for consideration and have read, understood and agreed to all entry requirements.

-- I understand that no film accepted for screening in competition at DCIFF may be withdrawn without the express written permission of DCIFF.
-In the event that a screening print is not delivered or in the case of technical issues, DCIFF reserves the right to screen publicly the DVD submission tape unless other arrangements have been made with you, the filmmaker.
+- I understand that no film accepted for screening in competition at DCIFF may be withdrawn without the express written permission of DCIFF after February 1, 2022.
+In the event that a screening print is not delivered or in the case of technical issues, DCIFF reserves the right to screen publicly the DVD submission file unless other arrangements have been made with you, the filmmaker.

-- I promise to contact DCIFF immediately regarding any changes to the information above, including Premiere status of my film or exhibition format.
-Failure to provide complete and updated information or failure to submit an exhibition copy of my film by the above-stated deadlines may cause the elimination of my film from competition.
+- I promise to contact DCIFF immediately regarding any changes to the information above, including distribution, Premiere status of my film or exhibition format.
+Failure to provide complete and updated information or failure to submit an exhibition copy of my film by February 25, 2022 may cause the elimination of my film from competition.

 - All rights and permissions are in place for my submission (it is the sole responsibility of the applicant to obtain any and all necessary rights and permissions).